The Horta of Feliu

 His maternal grandparents were named Ramón Ripoll Iborra (Ivorra) and Magdalena Pérez Gosálvez, a promising young lady who came to live in the house of the Counts of Soto Ameno in the finca Soto.
 His paternal grandparents were named Josefa Terol y Lledó and Manuel Buades Baeza.

 The family of Mr. Isidro, linked to agriculture, had vineyards in the Horta d’Alacant of Monastrell vine until it succumbed to phylloxera, but there were small vineyards in dry land that were not affected.
 In his parents estate, Condomina, where his grandfather was first tenant until his father bought it, they produced up to 20,000 litres per year of Fondillon wine that were sold to France.

 In 1958, Isidro married Elvira García Santonja, a very beloved woman with great sense of humour.
 Mr. Isidro is the father of two daughters (Ana María and Mª Elvira) and a son (José Isidro) who have provided him with 5 grandchildren.
-Nowadays, Mr. Isidro, at the age of 88, continues to be the chronicler and we owe him all the horticultural heritage that has lasted in Sant Joan d’Alacant and which is compiled in digital format to everyone’s delight.
+Mr. Isidro, died in February 2019 at the age of 90, worked as a chronicler until his last days and to him we owe all the horticultural heritage that has endured in Sant Joan d’Alacant and that is compiled in digital format to everyone’s delight.
 Thank you Mr. Isidro for your generosity and wisdom.